 - This drug has acetaminophen in it.
 Liver problems have happened with the use of acetaminophen.
 Sometimes, this has led to a liver transplant or death.
 Most of the time, liver problems happened in people taking more than 4,000 mg (milligrams) of acetaminophen in a day.
 People were also often taking more than 1 drug that had acetaminophen.

-- Using this drug for a long time during pregnancy may lead to withdrawal in the newborn baby.
-This can be life-threatening if not treated.
+- If you are pregnant or plan to get pregnant, talk with your doctor right away.
+Using this drug for a long time during pregnancy may lead to withdrawal in the newborn baby.
+Withdrawal in the newborn can be life-threatening if not treated.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.